Blockchain in Public Sector: Good or Bad Idea?

-You may not be aware of the technological advances behind public sector organisations, but they have great potential to improve efficiency, speed and security to a range of services.
+You may not be aware of the technological advances behind public sector organisations, but they have great potential to improve the efficiency, speed and security of a range of services.

 What is Blockchain?